HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 However, in many such cases, the compensatory effects that injury or surgery has on a range of other muscles and soft tissue are often overlooked.
 This often results in COMMON pain also developing in those areas.

-It can slow the healing of the original injury to the point where the pain becomes “chronic” after three to four months.
+It can slow the healing of the original injury to the point where the pain may become “chronic” after three to four months.
 Chronic pain is a self-generating chemical neuro-transmitter process and does not rely on the status of the original injury (eg a muscle tear that already should have healed itself).

 HACSATT™ considers BASIC anatomy and how muscles and other soft tissue and areas of the body interact with each other.
 It is knowledge that ANY person SHOULD have with a Diploma of Remedial Massage (or equivalent) or a university degree in hands-on physical bodywork therapy such as physiotherapy, chiropractic or osteopathy.

-It asks the question, “Why?”
+Most importantly, it asks the question, “Why?”
 If you experience COMMON pain in a particular area, WHY is that pain there.
 Is there a simple chain of anatomical events in areas you might not feel sore that are part of the problem?
 If there are no obvious answers, perhaps it could be a medical condition like infection, gallbladder, kidney or liver issues or cancer that manifests itself with muscular pain (where medical advice is needed).

 You may be aware of a particular event (eg heavy lifting or sleeping uncomfortably) following which your pain developed.
 But in many cases, that event just may have been the “straw that broke the camel’s back” and was too much for an area that was already tight from other factors.